Englisches Seminar

 Professor

 Michael Butter has been Professor of American Literary and Cultural History at the University of Tübingen since 2014.
 He received his PhD from the University of Bonn in 2007 and his Habilitation from the University of Freiburg in 2012.
-He is the author of four monographs: The Epitome of Evil: Hitler in American Fiction, 1939–2002 (New York: Palgrave, 2009), Plots, Designs, and Schemes: American Conspiracy Theories from the Puritans to the Present (Berlin/Boston: de Gruyter, 2014), Der »Washington-Code«: Zur Heroisierung amerikanischer Präsidenten, 1775-1865 (Göttingen: Wallstein, 2016), and “Nichts ist, wie es scheint”: Über Verschwörungstheorien (Berlin: Suhrkamp, 2018), a German introduction to conspiracy theories aimed at a general audience which was translated into English as The Nature of Conspiracy Theories (London: Polity, 2020).
-Translations into Portuguese and Polish were published in 2022.
+He is the author of five monographs: The Epitome of Evil: Hitler in American Fiction, 1939–2002 (New York: Palgrave, 2009), Plots, Designs, and Schemes: American Conspiracy Theories from the Puritans to the Present (Berlin/Boston: de Gruyter, 2014), Der »Washington-Code«: Zur Heroisierung amerikanischer Präsidenten, 1775-1865 (Göttingen: Wallstein, 2016), “Nichts ist, wie es scheint”: Über Verschwörungstheorien (Berlin: Suhrkamp, 2018), a German introduction to conspiracy theories aimed at a general audience, which was translated into Polish, Portoguese and English as The Nature of Conspiracy Theories (London: Polity, 2020), and From Panem to the Pandemic: An Introduction to Cultural Studies (Tübingen: Narr, 2023), a textbook for first-year students.

 Research Interests